TAbdiukov/CISSP-mnemonics/README.md

 ## Scoping, tailoring and supplementation

 * Scoping – removing security controls that don't apply in your particular case.
-* Tailoring – tweaking little details of applied security controls to better suit your organisation.
+* Tailoring – tweaking little details of applied security controls to better suit your organization.
 * Supplementation – Specify used product names.
 For example, replace "OS" with "Windows".

 There are two mnemonic devices.